|

 movies should be a horror movie?
 Lions Gate is doing better than that.

-by Eli Roth (93 min, R).
-This time, you see the rich men “buying” fantasies
+directed by Eli Roth (93 min, R).
+This time, you see the rich men “buying”

-the beginning (even some hairless total male nudity for art students) it
+genuine buildup in the beginning (even some hairless total male nudity for

-what they pay for, semi-literally, with two on camera castrations (one
+businessmen get what they pay for, semi-literally, with two on camera

-surprisingly bloodless), and another torn to pieces by dogs.
-In the last
+castrations (one surprisingly bloodless), and another torn to pieces by dogs.

-sequence, young boys, trained by one of the “businessmen”, decapitate a girl
+In the last sequence, young boys, trained by one of the “businessmen”,

-and play with the head as if it were a football, to lively classical music –
+decapitate a girl and play with the head as if it were a football, to lively

-the last image in the film is of a neck stump (there is an earlier one, too,
+classical music – the last image in the film is of a neck stump (there is an

-with a cap licking it.)
-Things roll in
+earlier one, too, with a cap licking it.)

 Turistas (2006.